ogc16/booksy/README.md

 # 📚 Booksy
 ## Overview
-Booksy is a modern web application designed to enhance the reading experience.
+Booksy is a modern web application designed to enhance the book keeping.
 Built with a scalable and efficient tech stack, it offers a seamless and interactive interface.

 ## 🔧 Getting Started
 To set up Booksy locally, follow these steps: